 Everywhere you turn there seems to be a new essential oil company.
 While this may be the latest craze in the past few years, not everyone is convinced that they are effective at doing what companies claim.
 What are essential oils?
 What are they used for?
 Do they provide any health benefits?
 Is one type better than another?

-Some of the most common oils are peppermint (boosts energy and helps with digestion), lavender (stress relief), frankincense (reduce inflammation for arthritis, psoriasis and asthma), rosemary (reduces cortisol levels), sandalwood (calms nerves and helps with focus), bergamot (reduces stress and improves skin conditions), rose (improves mood and reduces anxiety), chamomile (improves mood and relaxation), ylang-ylang: (treats headaches, nausea and skin conditions), tea tree (fights infections and boosts immunity), jasmine (helps with depression, childbirth and libido) and lemon (aids digestion, mood, and headaches).
+Some of the most common oils are peppermint (boosts energy and helps with digestion), lavender (stress relief), frankincense (reduces inflammation for arthritis, psoriasis, and asthma), rosemary (reduces cortisol levels), sandalwood (calms nerves and helps with focus), and bergamot (reduces stress and improves skin conditions).
+Others are rose (improves mood and reduces anxiety), chamomile (improves mood and relaxation), ylang-ylang: (treats headaches, nausea, and skin conditions), and tea tree (fights infections and boosts immunity).
+Two further popular ones are jasmine (helps with depression, childbirth, and libido) and lemon (aids digestion, mood, and headaches).

-It’s also a good idea to read the label before ingesting an essential oil because not all of them are made for this.
-If you want to use essential oils to treat certain conditions that is fine, but don’t make them the sole form of treatment.
+It’s also a good idea to read the label before ingesting an essential oil because not all of them are made to be consumed.
+If you want to use essential oils to treat certain conditions, that’s fine, but don’t make them the sole form of treatment.
 Until more data can be provided, essential oils have not been proven to cure cancer or other serious diseases.
-While they may provide relief of some symptoms, they cannot get rid of a disease, which is why they shouldn’t be use alone to treat anything.
+While they may provide relief of some symptoms, they cannot get rid of a disease, which is why they shouldn’t be used alone to treat anything.

-Essential oils have been around for thousands of years and definitely deserve having research done to see if they truly provide health benefits.
+Essential oils have been around for thousands of years and definitely deserve to have research done to see if they truly provide health benefits.
 In the meantime, we need to remember that just because they claim to do something, doesn’t mean that it has been proven.
-We also need to remember to use them safely by reading the label and using as directed in order to prevent any harmful reactions.
+We also need to remember to use them safely by reading the label and using them as directed in order to prevent any harmful reactions.
 Essential oils may provide alternatives to medications in the future, we just need more information!